 We like to think we are relatively safe from harm in the United States, but actually, we can do little to prevent natural disasters like earthquakes, hurricanes, or fires.
 What we can do, however, is to prepare for potential natural disasters so that we continually improve our ability to quickly react and effectively help when such tragedies occur.

-It is sometimes critical to take action before first responders arrive, so it’s important to know what to do.
+This is part of the purpose of the Federal government website Ready.gov.
+Its organizers remind us that we might need to take action before first responders arrive, so it’s important to know what to do.
 For example, we might need to use lifesaving skills like CPR and first aid.
 In advance, we can check our insurance policies for the right coverage, save for emergency costs, and learn how to take emergency precautions at home like shutting off water and gas.

 Data Analytics may be key in helping us better prepare for disasters.
 As shown in the New York Times article, “The Places in the U.S. Where Disaster Strikes Again and Again,” using historic data can help us determine paths and trends of where disasters occur and potentially help us better prepare for early alerts to those areas and response efforts once disaster strikes.